September 13th 2021

 2. No scrubs

-"I’d recommend cutting right back on physical exfoliation – so many women are using brushes and cleansing cloths too harsh for their skin-type and developing problems as a consequence,” advises Dr Bunting.
+"I’d recommend cutting right back on physical exfoliation – so many people are using brushes and cleansing cloths too harsh for their skin-type and developing problems as a consequence,” advises Dr Bunting.
 Ditch the hardcore brushes and go old school with a fresh flannel, or if you really like your gadgets try the Foreo Luna Ultra Sensitive - it’s smooth enough that it’s more like a massage for your skin.

 3. Shop for the right ingredients